adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## Browser support

 The BFED realises that while not all experiences will be identical, all browsers *can* be used to consume a website, even *gasp*, IE6 and below.
-The BFED will promote Progressive Enhancement and Cross-browser (not Multi-browser) scripting at any given opportunity.
-The BFED also realises it is not a feat to drop support for a particular (set of) browser(s) and understands that forgetting about the existence of those users hurts them and the company's perception.
+He/she will promote Progressive Enhancement and Cross-browser (not Multi-browser) scripting at any given opportunity.
+The BFED also realises it is not a feat to drop support for a particular (set of) browser(s) and understands that forgetting about the existence of those users hurts them and their perception of the company/product.

 ## Accessibility